sjbennett123/gloryforthefist/content/rules/ninth_edition_eratta.md

 ### Formal Scrolls (table corrections)

-· Make the following changes to the table on pages 13-15
+· Make the following changes to the table on pages 13-15:

-· Arcane armor is celestial only
+· Arcane armor is celestial only.

-· Bane is scroll-specific
+· Bane is scroll-specific.

-· Change race is earth only
+· Change race is earth only.

-· Cloak is scroll-specific
+· Cloak is scroll-specific.

-· Create minor undead is earth only
+· Create minor undead is earth only.

-· All of the create golem scrolls are celestial only
+· All of the create golem scrolls are celestial only.

-· Destroy magic, lesser, is both celestial and earth
+· Destroy magic, lesser, is both celestial and earth.

-· Magic aura is celestial only
+· Magic aura is celestial only.

 ### Cantrips (table corrections)

 Make the following changes to the table on page 60:

-· Carrier immunity is both celestial and earth
+· Carrier immunity is both celestial and earth.

-· Healer's grace is earth only
+· Healer's grace is earth only.

-· Riders on the Wind is earth only
+· Riders on the Wind is earth only.

 ### Healing Pool